sainnhe/dotfiles/README.md

 ## About

-This repository contains my personal configuration files for development on Windows && macOS && Linux (mainly for Arch).
+This repository contains my personal configuration files for development on Windows && macOS && Linux.

 It's not recommended to directly copy my configs, unless you know what they mean.
 Google and the manual pages are your best friends when exploring the open source world.

+If you want to have a look at my vim configs, go to [sainnhe.txt](./.config/nvim/doc/sainnhe.txt).

-However I built a container image for portable development, you can try it out if you are interested in my config :)
+For portable development, I bundled my dotfiles and development tools into a container image.
+You can try it out if you have podman or docker installed.

-This container image is based on alpine and will be built on schedule.
+The container image is based on alpine and will be built on schedule.
 It features the following:

 - Vim/Neovim
 - Zsh
 - Tmux
 - Some UNIX Development Tools

+Currently, it supports two architectures:

+- `amd64`
+- `arm64`

-To try it, install podman and run this command:
+To run it, install podman or docker and run this command:

 ```shell
 podman run -it --rm <registry>/sainnhe/dotfiles:latest